Gwyneth Paltrow Is Officially Divorced

-It seems like only yesterday that Gwyneth Paltrow announced she and then-husband Chris Martin were breaking up.
+It seems like just yesterday that Gwyneth Paltrow announced that she and then-husband Chris Martin were breaking up.
 But the split was actually made public in March 2014.
-When they first consciously uncoupled, "Happy" was the biggest song around.
-But as of this week, the couple's divorce is official, People reports.
+When they first consciously uncoupled, "Happy" was the biggest song in the country.
+But as of yesterday, the couple's divorce is official, People reports.

 The divorce was settled in May, according to the magazine, so it was just a matter of entering it into the courthouse in Los Angeles County.